ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/nn-profiling-executenetwork.md

 exit
 adb pull /data/local/tmp/modelout.txt
 ```
-Once again, this can be done with drag-and-drop in Android Studio's **Device Explorer > Files**.
+Once again, you can do this with drag-and-drop in Android Studio in **Device Explorer > Files**.

 Depending on the size of your model, the output will probably be quite large.
 You can use a text editor to view the file.
 The output is in JSON format, so you can use a JSON viewer to make it more readable.
 Usually you can use some scripting to extract the information you need more easily out of the raw data in the file.